Processes

 }

-where the Nextflow script file is located (any other location can be provided by using an absolute template path).
+directory located alongside the Nextflow script and/or the module script in which the process is defined.
+Any other location can be specified by using an absolute template path.

-The template script can contain any piece of code that can be executed by the underlying system.
+The template script may contain any code that can be executed by the underlying environment.
 For example:

 #!/bin/bash